MarcoPrieto2910/RuntimeCalculator/README.md

 * Automated unit test suite
 * PowerShell publishing, installation, and uninstallation scripts

-The next stage is to validate the collector on the real OMAX machine under normal production conditions.
+The next stage is to validate the collector on the real OMAX machines under normal production conditions.

 A future stage will also address centralized runtime storage so that multiple OMAX machines can contribute their runtime information to a shared location accessible by the appropriate users.

+The final storage architecture will depend on the network location, permissions, and service-account configuration available in the production environment.

 ## License